rohitkanrar/rohitkanrar.github.io/_pages/about.md

   - /about.html
 ---

-## About Me
+## Brief bio
-I am a Ph.D. candidate in the [Department of Statistics](https://www.stat.iastate.edu/) at [Iowa State University](https://www.iastate.edu/), where I am fortunate to be advised by Professor [Dan Nettleton](https://dnett.github.io/).
-I am also grateful for the opportunity to work with Professor [Chunlin Li](https://www.stat.iastate.edu/people/chunlin-li) and Professor [Zhanrui Cai](https://zhanruicai.github.io/) on problems in causal inference and machine learning.
+Rohit is a Ph.D. candidate in the [Department of Statistics](https://www.stat.iastate.edu/) at [Iowa State University](https://www.iastate.edu/), where he is fortunate to be advised by Professor [Dan Nettleton](https://dnett.github.io/).
+Rohit is also grateful for the opportunity to be co-advised by Professor [Chunlin Li](https://scholar.google.com/citations?user=8dTpVPkAAAAJ&hl=en) and Professor [Zhanrui Cai](https://zhanruicai.github.io/).
+His is currently interested in sequential decision making in data-scarce environments, where statistical (online) inference is critical.
+He is also exploring practical issues embedded in sequential decision makers, such as distribution-shift, stability, fairness, trustworthiness and privacy.
+The primary goal of his research is to build efficient and robust artificial intelligent (AI) systems which can make smart decisions with confidence.

 ## Research Interests
 * **Theory and Methods**: Online Learning and Inference, Causal Inference, Preference Learning, Predictive Inference.